oddbird/oddsite/content/2017/03/06/pattern-making.rst

 Grouping Variables into Maps
 ----------------------------

-When I talk about "abstract" style patterns,
+When I talk about “abstract” style patterns,
 I mean things like color-palette, font-families, and font-or-spacing sizes